kivy/python-for-android/doc/source/recipes.rst

 -----------------

 The following template includes all the recipe sections you might use.
-Note that none are compulsory, feel free to delete method overrides if you do not use them::
+None are compulsory, feel free to delete method overrides if you do not use them::

     from pythonforandroid.toolchain import Recipe, shprint, current_directory